Dukha people: Reindeer use and management

-Climate change has adversely effected the taiga inhabited by the Dukha and led to a decline in reindeer herds; lichen, an important food source for reindeer, is vulnerable to climactic changes.
+Hardship

+The Dukha people have faced extensive hardship in recent years, including dwindling reindeer populations, a struggling economy, lack of access to healthcare, and a myriad of other issues.

+Climate change has negatively altered the taiga inhabited by the Dukha, and the effects, such as a lack of lichen as a source of food, has led to a decline in reindeer herds.
+Additionally, an outbreak of brucellosis in 1990 reduced the robust population of reindeer, and health issues in the reindeer population continue to this day.
+As of 2010, there were approximately 600 reindeer left in the region.
+Efforts of support are being made by organizations such as the Totem Peoples Preservation Project and the Mongolian Reindeer Fund to train herders within the Dukha population and aid them in preserving the health of their reindeer.

 Shelter

 The Dukha live in ortz, yurts that resemble Native-Americans tepees.
 A large yurt may take birch bark from up to 32 trees to make; a medium-sized yurt is made from the bark of 23-25 trees.

 Clothing

 Dukha dress is characterized by hats like those of the Khalkh people, and wide deels (traditional Mongolian overcoats).
 They wear strong, warm boots fashioned from the hides and sinew of their reindeer.